 While we are adjusting to our new normal and looking forward to going out and supporting area establishments as soon as possible, Ypsilanti businesses and restaurants are taking precautions and adding extra measures to welcome customers back in while maintaining safe and socially distant environments and practices.
-Downtown Ypsilanti and Depot Town have temporary road closures in place through September 8, converting streets into pedestrian-only walkways and creating more room for outdoor dining options, live entertainment, and special pop up events.
+Downtown Ypsilanti and Depot Town have temporary road closures in place through November 1, converting streets into pedestrian-only walkways and creating more room for outdoor dining options, and special pop up events.
 Near Eastern Michigan University, area eateries and cafes have opened their patios.
 As establishments slowly and safely reopen, find out what you can do now around the Ypsilanti area!

 Please check and follow CDC guidelines on social distancing while visiting or participating in activities, including wearing a mask.
 We recommend calling establishments ahead of time to confirm hours and for updated rules and regulations.